 Circus Reno

-Circus Reno, which we acquired on November 24, 2015, is an iconic, circus-themed hotel-casino and entertainment complex with two hotel towers.
+Circus Reno is an iconic, circus-themed hotel-casino and entertainment complex with two hotel towers.
 It is conveniently located as the first casino directly off of Interstate 80 when entering downtown Reno, Nevada.

 Circus Reno currently offers: